 As the name implies, you must have given the gifts voluntarily without receiving material benefit or advantage.
-This means you can’t claim items such as raffle tickets and fundraising dinners.
+This means you can’t claim items such as raffle tickets or fundraising dinners.

 Tools and equipment such as computers, furniture and phones used for work purposes are claimable, either immediately or over a period of time (via depreciation of the asset).

 You can also claim for costs incurred from running your home office, including heating, lighting, repairs and cleaning if some of your work is from home.
 But make sure you’re only claiming the work-related portion and not the portion for private use.
 If in doubt, speak to a trusted tax adviser.